Renting a park home

 - whether your home is counted as a ‘dwelling house’, which means you have rights from tenancy laws

 To be a dwelling house your park home must be:

 - your permanent residence – where you live most or all of the time

 - connected to mains electricity or water

-- unmovable or so large that it can’t be moved in one piece, eg you can’t drive it or tow it away yourself
+- unmovable or so large that it cannot be moved in one piece, for example you cannot drive it or tow it away yourself

 Types of tenancy